 The mission was initially established to minister to “the poorest of the poor” in the former villages of the founder’s ancestral home.
 On the occasion of its founding, God said, “This is going to be a miracle work.”
 It has become just that.
 Today the work has expanded to include a wide variety of social and spiritual ministries in the entire region.

-SMU works in cooperation and concert with its parent organization, Good Samaritan Ministries in Beaverton, Oregon, USA, and in partnership with Amigo Relief Missions in Edmonton, Alberta, Canada.
+SMU works in cooperation and concert with its parent organization, Good Neighbor Network in Portland, Oregon, USA, and in partnership with Humanitarian Aid Response Teams in Calgary, Alberta, Canada.

 We are governed by a duly-elected national Board of Directors in Ukraine.
-Don and Nancy Miller serve as a advisors, and together with a support team, help facilitate the work in the US and Canada.
+Nancy Miller as Executive Director, and a support team that helps to facilitate the work in the US and Canada.

 We are committed to working alongside other organizations, churches, and individuals, who are in general agreement with our vision, mission, and values.